dia-berlin-transit-etl/pipeline/README.md

 # Initial Setup

 Extract the content you unzip from the folders `/DBahn-berlin/timetable` and `/DBahn-berlin/timetable_changes` respectively into folders named `/timetable` and `/timetable_changes`.
-So the file structure looks like the following:
+So the folder structure looks like the following:

 ```
 .